agileengineeer/agileengineeer.github.io/kafka_deployment_model.md

 This document strictly limited to Kafka Tenancy Model, comparing between Multi Tenancy and Dedicated Tenancy model from infra, security and various different aspect of maintainng as a infrastructure product.
 This is also aimed at brining in different personas ( app engineering, products, sre and infr engineer) and how this deployment model differs for each persona.

+## Terminology

+- **product** ] A `product` is a capability and responsibilie for providing certain functionality with in an enterprise.
+An example would be, Payment Product with in an eCommerce Company.
+Payment Product would represent processing all of payment related functionality for selling consumer goods via eCommerce.

+- **Multitenancy** ] It represents using shared infra strcuture model for running workloads belonging to various different teams.

 ## Out of Scope

 - Does not cover details around Kafka usecases, usage or deployment architecture.